qxo/NewFAT32Sorter/README.md

 ==============

-Built with NetBeans, tested in Microsoft Windows 7.
+Built with Net Beans, tested in Microsoft Windows 7.
-Using to copy files Apache Commons IO.
+Using Apache Commons IO to copy files.

 ==============